tjiang31/xgboost/README.md

 # Parameters for Tree Booster
   *__eta__ [default=0.3, alias: learning_rate]

     This is the shrinkage parameter &nu; as in GBM (see ESLII, 10.12.1 Shrinkage);

-  It is a regularization strategy, the smaller the value, the stronger (more conservative or robust) the regularization is.
+    `It is a regularization strategy, the smaller the value, the stronger (more conservative or robust) the regularization is.`

     range: [0, 1],

     typical range: [0.01, 0.2] as in [here](https://www.analyticsvidhya.com/blog/2016/03/complete-guide-parameter-tuning-xgboost-with-codes-python/)

     textbook suggestion: &nu; < 0.1 (see ESLII, 10.12.1 Shrinkage);

+  *__gamma__ [default=0, alias: min_split_loss]

+    Minimum loss reduction required to make a further partition on a leaf node of the tree.

+    A node is split only when the resulting split gives a positive reduction in the loss function.
+Gamma specifies the minimum loss reduction required to make a split.

+    Makes the algorithm conservative.
+The values can vary depending on the loss function and should be tuned.

+    `The larger gamma is, the more conservative the algorithm will be.`